Project Background

 Funding: Rufford Foundation, Parc Zoologique de Montpellier, Gaia Nature Fund.

-Partners: Namibia Nature Foundation, Ministry of Environment and Tourism (MET), Gondwana Canyon Park, Ai-Ais/Fish River National Park, NamibRand Nature Reserve, Büllsport Guest Farm, Namib-Naukluft National Park, Gondwana Namib Park, Solitaire Land Trust, Hobatere Tourist Concession and Etosha National Park, University of Newcastle.
+Partners: Namibia Nature Foundation, Ministry of Environment and Tourism (MET), Gondwana Canyon Park, Ai-Ais/Fish River National Park, NamibRand Nature Reserve, Büllsport Guest Farm, Namib-Naukluft National Park, Gondwana Namib Park, Solitaire Land Trust, Pieter Henning Foundation, Hobatere Tourist Concession and Etosha National Park, University of Newcastle.

 The aim of the Mountain Zebra Project is to promote the study of mountain zebras for scientifically based population management and as a flagship species for wider ecosystem conservation in Namibia.
 Like many large mammals in human-dominated landscapes, mountain zebras have a complex relationship with people.
 They are a threatened sub-species and in places suffer from unsustainable exploitation, but they can also become locally abundant and cause overgrazing, particularly in the arid, fragile habitats that are typical of most of their range in Namibia and where their natural predators have been reduced or eliminated.
 In addition to their significance as an iconic member of Africa’s equids and deserving of conservation in their own right, they are also an economic resource of great value when properly managed.
 They represent a subtle variation on the equid theme and their biology, including the population processes that underpin variation in abundance contains many unsolved problems.

-Zebra stripe patterns, like human fingerprints, are individually distinct and once photographed in a standardised way, animals can be followed throughout life.
-This allows an individual- based approach, a suite of techniques now widely used in behavioural and population biology, and provides the basis for quantifying such key processes as age-dependent survivorship which is needed to understand and model population dynamics.
+Zebra stripe patterns, like human fingerprints, are individually distinct, and once photographed in a standardized way, animals can be followed throughout life.
+This allows an individual-based approach, a suite of techniques now widely used in behavioral and population biology, and provides the basis for quantifying such key processes as age-dependent survivorship which is needed to understand and model population dynamics.
 Mountain zebra are water-dependent and camera traps set at waterholes are being used to monitor entire populations and their movements, even those in inaccessible mountainous areas such as the Naukluft extension of the Namib-Naukluft NP, a mountainous area that was designated for mountain zebra conservation.
-Mountain zebra are also monitored in Etosha National Park with the help of ‘citizen scientists’.
-Visitors to the Park submit their photographs of mountain zebra and individual zebra are identified and used to track life-histories and for mark-recapture estimates of the population.

 Funding: Donations from Namibian businesses and individuals, fund-raising dinners in Windhoek and Swakopmund.